sekelle/sebkelle1.github.io/_posts/2020-06-11-bonded-forces.md

 Pretty soon, however, we began to have some doubts.
 The fact that such a conversion would rely on many implementation details, such as the specific positions of each interaction type in the `il` array, for instance, was one concern.
 By design, such a layout translation would be inherently fragile with respect to future changes in the underlying code and create a future maintenance burden.
-Another issue was that `calc_listed`, the entry point to listed forces in Gromacs, had accumulated a lot of "baggage" over the years.
+Another issue was that `calc_listed`, the entry point to listed forces in GROMACS, had accumulated a lot of "baggage" over the years.
 For example, the argument signature of `calc_listed` contains a translation table to convert from (node)-local to global atom index.
 This table gets passed all the way down to the kernel level where forces for individual bonds are calculated.
 Its only purpose is to translate the local index to the global one in the